jsoref/dpdk/doc/guides/nics/bnxt.rst

 kernel stack).
 It can direct some traffic, for example data plane traffic, to DPDK.
-Rest of the traffic, for example control plane traffic, would be redirected to the traditional Linux networking stack.
+Rest of the traffic, for example control plane traffic, would be redirected to the tradditional Linux networking stack.

 Refer to :doc:`../howto/flow_bifurcation`